Benefit of sports and responsibilities of the athlete

 A thoughtful approach to exercise gives athletes a chance to acclimatize to the temperature and the intensity/duration of practices.
 This slow ramp up of exercise can decrease the injury risk and heat illness.

-Since practices and competitions have been halted, many athletes are deconditioned, putting the athlete at much higher risk for injury if pushed too hard too fast.
+Since practices and competitions have been decreased, many athletes are deconditioned, putting the athlete at much higher risk for injury if pushed too hard too fast.
 Overtraining, defined as prolonged or excessive repetitive activity/workouts in efforts to “catch up,” does not allow the body to adjust and recover, which can lead to decreased performance and/or increased risk injury.

 Plan your pre-season for post-pandemic